THIS DATE IN HISTORY: July 3

 Yzerman remains with the Red Wings in the front office until 2010, when he takes the job as general manager of the Tampa Bay Lightning.
 But he returns to the Red Wings as GM on April 19, 2019.

 Video: Steve Yzerman was Detroit's captain for 19 seasons

 1970: Teemu Selanne is born, in Helsinki, Finland.
 Selanne is the first-round choice (No. 10) by the Winnipeg Jets in the 1988 NHL Draft; he joins the Jets in 1992-93 and sets rookie records with 76 goals and 132 points.
 Selanne scores at least 50 goals in 1996-97 and 1997-98, and then has 48 goals and 94 points to help the Anaheim Ducks win the Stanley Cup in 2006-07.
 He ends his NHL career after the 2013-14 season with 684 goals and 1,457 points, NHL records for Finland-born players, and is inducted into the Hockey Hall of Fame in 2017.

 Video: Selanne gets the most important call of his career

 1998: One year and one day after signing one future Hockey Hall of Fame member, goaltender Ed Belfour, the Dallas Stars add another when they sign forward Brett Hull.
-Though Hull isn't the offensive force who scored 228 goals in a three-season span from 1989-92 with the St. Louis Blues, he scored 32 goals in his first season with the Stars, then gets eight more in the Stanley Cup Playoffs, including the overtime goal in Game 6 of the Final that wins the Cup for the Stars.
+Though the 33-year-old isn't the offensive force who scores 228 goals in a three-season span from 1989-92 with the St. Louis Blues, he scores 32 goals in his first season with the Stars, then gets eight more in the Stanley Cup Playoffs, including the overtime goal in Game 6 of the Final that wins the Cup for the Stars.

 Video: Brett Hull fourth leading goal-scorer in NHL